 To be eligible for accelerated benefits, a claimant must have 14 or more consecutive days of unemployment or sickness; not have voluntarily retired or, if claiming unemployment benefits, quit work without good cause; and, when claiming sickness benefits, be under age 65.

-4. What is the waiting-period requirement for unemployment and sickness benefits?
+5. What is the waiting period requirement for unemployment and sickness benefits?

-Benefits are normally paid for the number of days of unemployment or sickness over four in 14-day registration periods.
+There is a 7-day waiting period requirement, prior to any benefits becoming payable under the RUIA.
+During the first 14-day claim period, benefits are payable for every day claimed in excess of seven days.
+Subsequent claims are paid for the number of days of unemployment or sickness over four in each 14-day registration period.
 Initial sickness claims must also begin with four consecutive days of sickness.
-However, during the first 14-day claim period in a benefit year, benefits are only payable for each day of unemployment or sickness in excess of seven which, in effect, provides a one-week waiting period.
-(If an employee has at least five days of unemployment or five days of sickness in a 14-day period, he or she should still file for benefits.)
+If an employee has at least five days of unemployment or five days of sickness in a 14-day period, he or she should still file for benefits in order to satisfy the waiting period for the current benefit year.
 Separate waiting periods are required for unemployment and sickness benefits.
 However, only one seven-day waiting period is generally required during any period of continuing unemployment or sickness, even if that period continues into a subsequent benefit year.

-5. Are there special waiting-period requirements if unemployment is due to a strike?
+6. Are there special waiting period requirements if unemployment is due to a strike?